-FIG. 4 is a signal flow diagram of one embodiment of the data flow through the wireless data acquisition system used in certain embodiments of the present invention.
-The sensors 30 generate physiological signals 22, kinetic signals 24, and environmental signals 26.
-The sensor signals 27 interface with the wireless data acquisition system 50, consisting of (a) a patient interface box 35 containing a sensor interface module 28, a preprocessor module 30, a transceiver module 35 32, and a power module 34, and (b) a base station 43 containing a storage module 38, a second pre-processor module 40, and a communication module 42.
-Typically, the patient interface box 35 is worn by the patient during the test period.
-For portability of the patient interface box 35, the 40 power module 34 can be battery-based.
+FIG. 2 is a signal flow diagram of one embodiment of the data flow through the wireless in-home data acquisition 25 system used in certain embodiments of the present invention.
+The sensors generate physiological signals 22, kinetic signals 24, and environmental signals 26.
+The sensor signals 27 interface with the wireless in-home data acquisition system 50, consisting of (a) a patient interface box 35 30 containing a sensor interface module 28, a preprocessor module 30, a transceiver module 32, and a power module 34, and (b) a base station 43 containing a storage module 38, a second pre-processor module 40, and a communication module 42.
+Typically, the patient interface box 35 is worn by 35 the subject during the test period.
+For portability of the patient interface box 35, the power module 34 can be battery-based.
 The patient interface box 35 sends data via wireless signal 46 to the base station 43.
-The base station 43 uses the communication module 42 to wirelessly retransmit the signals from the sensors 27 and/or transmit signals based at least in part on at least one 45 of the signals 27 to remote stations (not shown).
+The base station 43 uses the communication module 42 to retransmit the signals 40 from the sensors 27 and/or transmit signals based at least in part on at least one of the signals 27 to remote stations (not shown).
 Optionally, environmental signals 26 could be fed directly into the base station 43.
-Further optionally, all the signals 27 could be fed directly into a single box (not shown) containing the sensor interface module 28, pre-processor module 30, storage mod- 50 ule 38, communication module 42, and power module 34.
+Further optionally, all the signals 27 could be fed directly into a single box (not shown) 45 containing the sensor interface module 28, pre-processor module 30, storage module 38, communication module 42, and power module 34.
+Although transmission between the patient interlace box 35 and the base station box 43 is shown in FIG. 2 as wireless 46, the connection could also be wired 50 in other embodiments of the in-home data acquisition system.